Narrative Visual Perspective in Film

 Post Production

-During this unit we learned some advanced green screen, rotoscoping, and camera tracking techniques in After Effects.
+During post production, we learned some advanced green screen, rotoscoping, and camera tracking techniques in After Effects.
 It was really cool because it unlocked a lot of new possibilities for special effects.
-Below are some examples of this I did in class.
+My partner Natalie was really good at special effects and even taught me advanced color grading.
+This maxe our film exactly how I pictured it in my head.

 AE shot using green screen